 The law school’s Associate Registrar shall be notified of the grading method sufficiently in advance to schedule examinations.

 In courses that emphasize oral skills (e.g., trial or appellate advocacy), class participation may constitute a substantial portion of the final course grade.
 In courses that are evaluated primarily by written examination and/or papers, class participation adjustments ordinarily will be limited to a discretionary single-increment adjustment either upward or downward (e.g., from B to B+ or from A- to B+).

 In either case, students shall be notified no later than the end of the first week of classes of the degree to which oral performance or class discussion may affect the final course grade.
 In default of such notification, class participation adjustments shall be limited to a single increment, and students should presume that the instructor retains the discretion to make such single-increment adjustments.
 Instructors, other than regular full-time faculty members, must receive advance written approval to deviate from the one-increment adjustment maximum, either by faculty designation of the particular course, or from the Associate Dean for Academic Affairs for a particular offering of the course.

 AR 4-4 Examinations

 To the extent practicable, all examinations are to be graded anonymously.
-Examinations must be taken at the time and place noted on the examination schedule, unless an exception is made pursuant to AR 4-4.1; provided, however, that the Assistant Dean, Student Records, may establish rules allowing students to take examinations during the make-up period in cases where students would otherwise be required to begin more than one examination in less than a 24 hour period.
+Examinations must be taken at the time and place noted on the examination schedule, unless an exception is made pursuant to AR 4-4.1; provided, however, that the law school’s Associate Registrar may establish rules allowing students to take examinations during the make-up period in cases where students would otherwise be required to begin more than one examination in less than a 24 hour period.